gmambro/oxidation/README.md

 ## Cli

- * [structopt](https://crates.io/crates/structopt) — parse command line argument by defining a struct
+ * [structopt](https://crates.io/crates/structopt) — Parse command line argument by defining a struct

+## Configuration

+  * [dotenv](https://crates.io/crates/dotenv) - This library is meant to be used on development or testing environments in which setting environment variables is not practical.
+It loads environment variables from a .env file, if available, and mashes those with the actual environment variables provided by the operative system.

 ## Error handling